bhctest123/soberlivingappcom-new/src/content/blog/you-opened-a-sober-living-homenow-what.md

 ---
-title: "Sober Living App - You Opened a Sober Living Home—Now What?"
+title: 'You Opened a Sober Living Home—Now What?'
 description: "Opened a sober living home?
 Now what?
 Get guidance on next steps for new operators in this Sober Living App blog post (May 2019)."
 date: 2019-05-13
 author: "Ben Weiss"